Syllogism

 Conclusion t – T horse-reasonable

-The mode of the syllogism depends on the quantity of the three propositions which constitute the syllogism.
-A proposition may be universal or particular, affirmative or negative, giving a total of four possibilities.
+– The mode of the syllogism depends on the quantity of the three propositions that make up the syllogism.
+A proposition can be universal or particular, affirmative or negative, giving a total of four possibilities.

-Each of these four possibilities for the major premise may combine with a minor premise, also admitting four possibilities, to give a conclusion that also admits four possibilities, totaling 4 x 4 x 4 = 64 forms.
+– Each of these four possibilities for the major premise can be combined with a minor premise, that also admits four possibilities, to give a conclusion that also admits four possibilities, for a total of 4 x 4 x 4 = 64 forms.

-Moreover, each of these forms admits the four figures, making all together 256 modes.
+– Moreover, each of these forms admits the 4 figures, making a total of 256 modes.
 Some of these modes are valid, others are not.

-For example, the first figure of the syllogism corresponds to the case where, a universal conclusion derives from two universal premises.
+For example, the first figure of the syllogism corresponds to the case where, a universal conclusion is derived from two universal premises.
 This deduction corresponds to the valid mode:

-This mode is known as Barbara, where the vowel a marks that the major, minor and conclusion are universal, S. Proposition.
+This mode is known as Barbara, where the three occurrences of the vowel a mark that the major, minor and conclusion are universal, see proposition.

-Syllogistic deductions are clearly exposed in the language of set theory.
+Syllogistic reasoning is clearly expressed in the language of set theory.

-— The two sets intersect if they have some elements in common.
+— Two sets intersect if they have some elements in common.

-— One set is included in the other if all the elements of the first set also belong to the second set.
+— One set is contained in the other if all the elements of the first set also belong to the second set.

-In what follows, M reads as “set M”, similarly for P and S. The first figure of the syllogism admits four conclusive modes.
+In the following, M will be read as “set M”, similarly for P and S. The first figure of the syllogism admits four conclusive modes.

 A – A – A syllogism